 - Learn how to manage your budget

 For many students, money is tight during their college years.
 Here’s the tip: use this opportunity to learn how to manage your personal finances.
-Believe me, plenty of adult people spend money on expensive courses learning how to control their budget, and you get to learn that by yourself even before your first million!
+Believe me, plenty of adult people spend money on expensive courses learning how to control their budget (using budgeting tools), and you get to learn that by yourself even before your first million!

 First of all, keep track of your spendings.
 Just write down your expenses, categorize them, and think about how you can improve your financial behavior.
 Do you spend too much money on groceries because you shop without a shopping list?
 Are you eating out too often?
 Also, you can do research on free entertainment in your area.
 You will be surprised.
 The options to have fun for free are numerous.